Statsketball: 5 Great Resources to Get Started

 How should scoring defense be weighed against assists and turnovers?
 Only you can decide.

-The 2017 NCAA Men’s Basketball Tournament Explained in 6 Graphs
+The NCAA Basketball Tournament Explained in 6 Graphs

 This article from Newsweek offers a visual exploration of key statistics related to the tournament.
-Let this “hindsight’s 20/20” assessment of last year’s predictions and results inspire you as you begin your predictions for this year.
+Let this “hindsight’s 20/20” assessment of a previous year’s predictions and results inspire you as you begin your predictions for this year.
 Go ahead, get inspired.

 Want to peek over the shoulder of your competition?
 We can’t do that, but we can do the next best thing—this article from last year’s Statsketball shares some trends we saw among the submitting teams’ entries.